THE SHOW: The Vampire Diaries

 From there, moving with lightning speed they both go in for a passionate kiss.
 As for what follows, the rest is left up to the imagination.

 Besides, I don’t think a villainous vampire with Byronic tendencies plans on keeping his promise anyway.
-Elijah’s the brother for that.
+That is unless his Byronic focus switches from Caroline to Camille.
 From Klaus’s perspective, he probably sees the promise as more of a suggestion anyway.

 So what did you think of the Klaus and Caroline scene in the woods?
-Was it worth the wait?
+Was their kiss worth the wait?
 Or are you bothered that they won’t have a scene for a while?
 Sound off below…

 Photo Credit: CW